GeneSysElektronik/adma_ros_driver/README.md

 ros2 run adma_tools ros2csv
 ```

-This will create a `recorded_data.csv` in the destination where you execute the `ros2 run..` command.
+This will create a `recorded_data.csv` in the destination where the `ros2 run..` command is executed.
-If you want to use a different name, you can modify the code of `adma_tools/adma_tools/ros2csv_converter.py` line 11 (self.filename = '').
+If an indivdual file naming needs to be used, the `adma_tools/adma_tools/ros2csv_converter.py` file can be adapted in line 11 (self.filename = '').

 ## Re-use old recorded data

-Since V3.3.4 you can record rosbags that also publish the raw byte data received from the ADMA by UDP.
+Since V3.3.4 it is possible to record rosbags that also publish the raw byte data received from the ADMA by UDP.
 Therefore it subscribes to the topic `genesys/adma/data_recorded`.
-To achieve this, you need to do the following steps:
+For recording the raw data the following steps have to be executed:

-1. For recording the raw data received from the live ADMA, just switch the parameter `mode` to `record`.
+1. Switching the parameter `mode` to `record`.

 This will add the additional topic and also start the recording of the rosbag.
-When you`re done, press Ctrl+C to finish the process and your rosbag will also be available.
+The process can be closed by pressing Ctrl+C after it's finished.

 ### Replay recorded rosbag
-Now you can prepare the configuration and launchfile:
+For replaying the raw data the following parameters have to be configured:
 1. switch the `mode` parameter to `replay`
 2. modify the `rosbag_file_arg` in `launch/adma_driver.launch.py` to ensure it contains the correct path to your recorded rosbag
 3. start again with `ros2 launch adma_ros2_driver adma_driver.launch.py`.